strapi/strapi/docs/3.x.x/guides/filters.md

 Find multiple product with id 3, 6, 8
 `GET /products?id_in=3&id_in=6&id_in=8`

+Find posts written by a user belongs to the strapi company.
+`GET /posts?author.company.name=strapi`

 ::: note
 You can't use filter to have specific results inside relation, like "Find users and only their posts older than yesterday" as example.
 If you need it, you can modify or create your own service or use [GraphQL](./graphql.md#query-api).
 :::